 But how does one determine which mask would work for them?
 The answer is simple: Analyze the air quality data in your area and determine the kind of pollutants that you need protection from.
 Invest in an air quality monitor that can help you determine the kind of pollutants you are exposed to every day.

 You can’t carry an air purifier everywhere you go, and the best way to protect yourself and your loved ones are by investing in an air pollution mask.
 Check out our blog section for more information on these respiratory masks.

-Follow this link to check out our air quality monitors and to order now.
-Also available in .
+Follow this link to check out our air quality monitors and order now.
+Also available on .

 - Look out for branded ones which have good reviews and higher levels of filter technology.

 - A pollution mask can help you only if it fits snugly on your face.
 Almost all the branded ones nowadays come in two or three sizes for a comfort fit.
 If you are buying for your kid, but only those designed specifically for kids.

 - Check for air circulation.
 You don’t want to feel suffocated when you wear your mask right?
 If you have to wear your mask for a longer duration, it makes sense to ensure it is comfortable and has a good exhaust system.